Apoorva-Bhat23/Multi-platform-News-Analytics/README.md

   Automatically extracts article slugs or lets users input descriptive titles.

 - 📱 **Optimized for Sharing**
-  Create links ready to share on WhatsApp, Telegram, Twitter, and Facebook.
+  Create short urls ready to share on WhatsApp, Telegram, Twitter, and Facebook.

 - 🔐 **User Authentication**
   Secure login for admin-level access and activity tracking.